wRadion/XenionDark/README.md

 All the custom controls inherit the basic Windows control.
 So you can use any properties you want as if the control was the default one.

+## Roadmap

+Here is some controls that I plan to do in the future:

+- Calendar
+    - CalendarButton
+    - CalendarDayButton
+    - CalendarItem
+- DatePicker
+  - DatePickerTextBox
+- GroupBox
+- ListView
+  - ListViewItem
+- PasswordBox
+- ProgressBar
+- RichTextBox
+- Slider
+  - TickBar?
+  - RepeatButton?
+  - Track?
+  - Thumb?
+- StatusBar
+  - StatusBarItem
+- TabControl
+  - TabItem
+  - TabPanel
+- ToggleButton (already have Switch)
+- ToolBar
+  - ToolBarPanel
+  - ToolBarTray
+- TreeView
+  - TreeViewItem

+I also plan to make this theme customizable (the colors for example) and some other stuff.
+Hope you'll like it!

 ## Issues, bugs, suggestions